RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Role-Adaptive LLM-driven Yoked Navigation

 \subsection{Two Stage LLM-Based Consensus Inference}

 The high-level consensus generation strategy $\text{LLM}_\text{HC}$ employs a two-stage structured prompting approach—local intention generation $\text{LLM}_\text{init}$ followed by neighborhood consensus refinement $\text{LLM}_\text{cons}$—to realize an LLM-driven personalized semantic decision mechanism.
 By integrating role definitions, threat analysis, and formation coverage requirements into natural language prompts, numerical observations are mapped into interpretable intentions.
 This design deeply couples the LLM's semantic reasoning with various role logics.
-Example prompts are illustrated in Fig. \ref{Prompt}.
+Notably, the LLM reasoning currently does not rely on historical memory and solely on the given context.

 Firstly, each agent $i$ uses its current local observation $\bm{o}_i^t$ to generate \textit{initial intent} through the LLM.
-Accordingly, we design a task-specific instruction $\text{X}_\text{task}$ that outlines agents' mission requirements and game conditions, and craft the prompt ${\text{Y}_{\text{init}}}$ to capture the observation $\bm{o}_{i}^{t}$ of agent $i$.
-The LLM's natural-language output is then parsed into numeric goals $\hat{g}_i^t$ as
+Accordingly, we design a task-specific instruction $\text{X}_\text{task}$ that outlines agents' mission requirements and task conditions, and craft the prompt ${\text{Y}_{\text{init}}}$ to capture the observation $\bm{o}_{i}^{t}$ of agent $i$.
+The LLM's natural-language output is then parsed into numeric goals ${g'}_i^t$ as

+Next, the Role Selection Policy $\text{RL}_\text{HI}$ takes the current observation $\bm{o}_{i}^{t}$ as input to optimize the role selection for each agent.
+The final selected role ${k}_i^t$ is given as